pmagixc/5.1-res/README.md

 # 5.1 resources

-# on life support currently

-# made for UnknownAnimeGamePS
+# Not entirely functional, made for UnknownAnimeGamePS